 - MMI – Ibn Battuta Mall

-You do however need an alcohol license in Dubai if you’re a resident, so I will explain more about that below!
+You do however still need an alcohol license in Dubai if you’re a resident to consume it at home in 2023, I will explain more about that below!

 What is the process for tourists buying alcohol?